UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   1. User gets to the Menu dialog.
   2. User clicks the "Links without description" button.
+  3. Menu dialog is closed.
-  3. Right panel is now presenting all links without descriptions.
+  4. Right panel is now presenting all links without descriptions.
-  4. Left panel is empty.
+  5. Left panel is empty.
-  5. User can use "Go to Link" and "Edit Link" buttons to jump to linked nodes and add a link description.
+  6. User can use "Go to Link" and "Edit Link" buttons to jump to linked nodes and add a link description.

 [Back to top](#user-stories)